aaronpkelly/aaronpkelly.github.io/_posts/MeiliSearch.md

 # How i use it
 I've used it locally and it worked fantastically.

-[[DigitalOcean - my impressions]] have a Meilisearch droplet on their marketplace that spins up mostly pre-configured.
+[[DigitalOcean notes]] have a Meilisearch droplet on their marketplace that spins up mostly pre-configured.
 I'm currently trying it out!

 # Usage notes
 ## Creating an index